Solo (2017 film): World of Shiva (Ties of Blood)

+Based on the Element of Fire.

 Shiva's mother leaves him, his father, and his brother Siddhu.
 Years later, Shiva is now a gangster working under his mentor Bhadran, a crime boss.
 Shiva protects his brother and is harsh on his wife Rukku.
 Siddhu is invited to join the gang by Bhadran, when he is released from prison for almost killing someone in the middle of the college.

 Shiva's life changes when his father is found shot in a bar.
 From the bar's CCTV records, it is revealed that his father was killed by Vishnu, a crime boss in Mumbai and Shiva decides to take revenge.
 Shiva along with two of his gang members Nandha and Prabha goes to Mumbai.
 On the bus to Mumbai, Siddhu is found by Nandha and Shiva attempts to throw him out but Nandha allows him to stay.
 On reaching Mumbai, Shiva joins hands with a gangster to eliminate Vishnu.

 The next night Shiva and gang reach Vishnu and start a shootout in a ritual place, which gets Prabha and many others are killed.
 Shiva eliminates almost every member of Vishnu's gang and Siddhu escapes, and rushing to Shiva only to see him get killed by Vishnu.
 Siddhu and Nandha manage to escape and reach their hideout.
-The next morning, revenge and fury filled Siddhu takes Nandha's gun and goes to Vishnu's house, only to be shocked by seeing his mother there who is now Vishnu's wife.
-It is revealed that this was why Vishnu killed Shiva and his father.
+The next morning, revenge and fury filled Siddhu takes Nandha's gun and goes to Vishnu's house, only to be shocked by seeing his mother there who is Vishnu's sister, and Vishnu is his uncle.
+It is revealed that this was why Vishnu killed his father as what he deserved, for treating his sister in such a manner.
 As Vishnu enters the room, Siddhu shoots him in the chest and kills him and his mother begs him to escape.
 The story ends with a grieving Siddhu running through the streets of Mumbai.